Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-In this program you’ll learn a combination of technical skills for designing solutions for electrical engineering problems, with business management skills to plan, implement and supervise projects.
+Combine the technical skills for designing solutions to electrical engineering problems, with the management skills to plan, implement and supervise projects.

 International student visa holders can only study full-time.